mosip/documentation/docs/masterdata-guide.md

 # Masterdata Guide

 ## Overview
-Masterdata is required base data to run MOSIP services.
-The data resides in [`mosip_master` DB]().
+Masterdata is the necessary base data to run MOSIP services.
+The data resides in the [`mosip_master` DB](https://github.com/mosip/admin-services/tree/1.2.0-rc2/db_scripts/mosip_master).
 This data needs to be customized for a country specific deployment.
-Masterdata is bulk uploaded one-time during the installation process (refer [sandbox install](https://github.com/mosip/mosip-infra/tree/1.2.0-rc2/deployment/v3/mosip/kernel/masterdata) and later may be updated using [Admin Portal](admin-portal-guide.md).
+Masterdata is bulk uploaded one-time during the installation process (refer [sandbox install](https://github.com/mosip/mosip-infra/tree/1.2.0-rc2/deployment/v3/mosip/kernel/masterdata)) and later may be updated using the [Admin Portal](admin-portal-guide.md).
 The input data is provided XLSX format.
-Default data uploaded during sandbox installation is available [here](https://github.com/mosip/mosip-data/tree/lts/mosip_master/xlsx).
+The Default data uploaded during sandbox installation is available [here](https://github.com/mosip/mosip-data/tree/lts/mosip_master/xlsx).

 The tables to be customized for a country deployment is listed below.

 ## Common guideline
 Applicable for all tables:

-1. Add/remove rows for the configured languages.
+* Add/remove rows for the configured languages.

 ## Document
 |Table|Guide|